-In our ongoing efforts of support the music community, we are launching a series of initiatives to empower black and LGBTQI+ artists in London.
-We’ve teamed up with BEAUTIFUL and its founder SHERELLE to open a new studio space, academy & workshop programme, and exhibition series in Hackney Wick.
+In our ongoing efforts to support the music community, we launched a series of initiatives to empower black and LGBTQI+ artists in London.
+We’ve teamed up with BEAUTIFUL and its founder SHERELLE to open a new studio space, academy, workshop programme, and exhibition series.

 The temporary hub we have created with BEAUTIFUL will includes a brand new, kitted-out studio space managed by the BEAUTIFUL team for Black, LGBTQI+ electronic music artists to develop ideas and record without the financial and availability constraints they may have previously experienced, by giving them free access to tools, programmes, gear and equipment they might have not have had before.